gordielachance/wp-soundsystem/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

 Manage a music library within Wordpress; including playlists, tracks, artists, albums and live playlists.
-It's the perfect fit for your music blog !
+The perfect fit for your music blog !

 == Description ==

 Manage a music library within Wordpress; including playlists, tracks, artists, albums and live playlists.
-It's the perfect fit for your music blog !
+The perfect fit for your music blog !

 = Several new post types =
 Tracks, artists, albums, playlists and live playlists uses each a custom post type, so you can easily manage them.